Vergina Sun: Private use

-Greece
+Greece and Greek Macedonian diaspora

-Outside of official usage, the symbol was also used in the logo of the Thessaloniki-based Makedonia television station, and of the Bank of Macedonia-Thrace.
-An eight-point sun is the logo of Thessaloniki International Film Festival and part of the logo of Greek Parliament party Greek Solution.
-A six-pointed Vergina sun is the logo of the Thessaloniki-based Vergina television station, it also appears on Municipality of Chalkidona coat of arms in Thessaloniki region unit, on Makedonikos FC (Μακεδονικός) logo which is a Greek professional football club based in Neapoli, on ASF ALEXANDRIAS in Imathia, on Makedonikos Foufas F.C. in Kozani, on MAS VERGINA, on Megas Alexandros BC in Leptokarya and on VERGINA BC in Kalamaria.
+Outside of official usage, the symbol was also used in the logo of the Thessaloniki-based Makedonia television station, and of the former Bank of Macedonia-Thrace.
+An eight-point sun is the logo of Thessaloniki International Film Festival, the logo of the Museum of the Royal Tombs of Aigai (Vergina) and part of the logo of Greek Parliament party Greek Solution.
+A six-pointed Vergina sun is the logo of the Thessaloniki-based Vergina television station.
+A sixteen-pointed sun appears on Municipality of Chalkidona coat of arms in Thessaloniki region unit, on Municipalities of Veria and Almopia coat of arms, on Panserraikos F.C. logo which is a professional first division club from Serres, on Makedonikos FC (Μακεδονικός) logo which is a Greek professional football club based in Neapoli, on ASF ALEXANDRIAS, A.S MAKEDONAS and G.A.S ALEXANDRIAS in Imathia, on Makedonikos Foufas F.C. in Kozani, on MAS VERGINA FC, on Philippos Alexandreia F.C. in Imathia, on Megas Alexandros BC in Leptokarya, on VERGINA BC in Kalamaria, on A.E Evosmos F.C, Macedonia Efkarpia F.C, on Megas Alexandros Eleonas F.C and on Heidelberg United FC based in the northern Melbourne suburb of Heidelberg West, Victoria, Australia.

 A seven-pointed sun is the logo of Thessaloniki-based political party EPOS.
-A sixteen-pointed sun is the logo of Athens-based political party Patriotic Union (Πατριωτική Ένωση).
+A sixteen-pointed sun was the logo of Athens-based political party Patriotic Union (Πατριωτική Ένωση).

 It is also used by organisations of the Greek Macedonian diaspora, such as the Pan-Macedonian Association, as well as by numerous commercial enterprises and in Greek Macedonian demonstrations.

+In 2023, it was reported that the Supreme Civil and Criminal Court of Greece ruled that a political party may not use the symbol as a party emblem.

-North Macedonia
+North Macedonia and ethnic Macedonian diaspora

 In North Macedonia, the municipality of Makedonska Kamenica still displays it on its municipal flag.

-According to Macedonian press reports from 2005, a similar choice was made by the municipality of Liqenas in neighbouring Albania, which has a Macedonian population.
+A similar choice was made by the municipality of Liqenas in neighbouring Albania, which has a Macedonian population.

 The symbol is also used by other ethnic Macedonian minority groups in neighbouring countries and by diaspora organisations.
 In Canada, a Macedonian advocacy group called United Macedonians Organization uses a stylized version of the sun as part of its logo and makes extensive use of the red Vergina Sun flag.

 In 2018, IP Australia, the agency of the Australian Department of Industry, Innovation and Science responsible for administering the intellectual property rights in Australia, denied the World Macedonian Congress the right of registering and using the Vergina Sun on its trademark, citing the Paris Convention which recognizes the emblem as a national symbol of Greece.

-The Vergina Sun has often been used as a symbol of the Aromanians by members of this ethnic minority in North Macedonia.
-Some also claim heritage from the Ancient Macedonians and state that Alexander the Great was in fact an Aromanian.